 What is important is to know the processes and have your team fully aware of these, so that an individual is not, at any time, in danger of high risk to rights or freedoms.

 Having a proper process in place will help, not only with the reporting process but also with showing the ICO the extents and efforts made to ensure compliance.

 Ensuring your team have access to a list of questions, advice and guidance will provide an immeasurable tool for an organisation.
 Here are some examples of what should be in your Breach Policy Guidance Notes:

 - Describe the incident in as much detail including date, time, the location of the breach.

-- The number of people affected – if over 500 data subjects, this is classed as large scale.
+- The number of people affected – if over 500 data subjects, this is a large scale classification.

-- Details of the nature and scope of compromised data – i.e. sensitive data such as financial information, or other special categories of data such as biometric data.
+- Details of the nature and scope of compromised data.
+For example, sensitive data such as financial information, or other special categories of data such as biometric data.